-I was recently challenged by Kenwood to try out their Kenwood Chef against my beloved Kitchen Aid to see how I thought the two machines would compare.
+I recently decided to try out the Kenwood Chef against my beloved Kitchen Aid to see how I thought the two machines would compare.
 I was really keen to give this a go.

 Makes 1 loaf